 Welcome to Ruth’s Diner.
-2014 marks our eighty-fifth anniversary and makes us the second oldest Restaurant in Utah.
+2015 marks our eighty-sixth anniversary and makes us the second oldest Restaurant in Utah.
 Unfortunately, Ruth didn’t live to see it.
 She passed away in November of 1989 at the age of 94.
-She was a great story teller–a spirited woman whose language could make a gangster blush–and what follows are a few stories from her life as observed by friends or told by Ruth herself
+She was a great story teller–a spirited woman whose language could make a gangster blush–and what follows are a few stories from her life as observed by friends or told by Ruth herself.

 Ruth lived out her last years in the duplex behind the diner.
 One of our waitresses paid Ruth a visit after her shift.
 She sat down on the couch, but felt something hard.
 She reached between the cushions and found a gun.
 She said, “Ruth, this gun is loaded!”
 Ruth replied, “Well, it wouldn’t do me any damn good if it wasn’t.”
 The occasion for the visit was Ruth’s 90th birthday.

 By then, Ruth had already sold the Diner (back in 1977) to one of those frat boys, Curtis Oberhansly, who wasn’t nearly as good at story telling, much less cabaret singing, but he did own the Diner for 25 years through 2001 when he sold it.
 It has again changed hands and Tracy and Erik Nelson who have been associated with the Diner for many years are the proud new owners.